Control variates for variance-reduced ratio of means estimators: Conclusion

 \section{Conclusion}

 In this paper, we introduced new optimized control variates coefficients for a variance-reduced ratio of means estimator.
-The resulting CV/CV estimator guarantees variance reduction when the coefficients $\alpha$ and $\beta$ are jointly optimized to minimize the overall variance.
+The resulting CV/CV estimator guarantees variance reduction when the coefficients $\alpha$ and $\beta$ are jointly optimized to minimize the overall approximated variance.
 Significant variance reduction can be achieved, depending on the correlation structure between the variables of interest and the control variates.
-In particular, we showed that previously proposed coefficients could lead to a variance increase.
-To illustrate the approach, we applied the estimators with approximate control variates to estimate the strut mass fraction on a multi-fidelity aircraft design dataset.
+In particular, we have shown that previously proposed coefficients could lead to a variance increase.
+To illustrate the approach, we applied the estimators with approximate control variates to estimate the strut mass fraction on a multi-fidelity aircraft design dataset and conditional values-at-risk on a multi-fidelity electromagnetic dataset.

-Future work could aim to apply this method to reduce the variance of conditional mean estimators, such as the tail dependence \cite{malevergne_investigating_2002} or the conditional value at risk \cite{hong_monte_2014}, as well as the self-normalized importance sampling estimator \cite{bugallo_adaptive_2017}.
-The method could also be generalized to estimators defined as functions of ratios.
-However, the current coefficients do not guarantee variance reduction in that setting; new coefficients would need to be derived for the full estimator.
+Future work could aim to apply this method to reduce the variance of other conditional mean estimators, such as the tail dependence \cite{malevergne_investigating_2002} or the self-normalized importance sampling estimator \cite{bugallo_adaptive_2017}.\\ The method could also be adapted to estimators defined as functions of ratios.
+However, the proposed coefficients would not guarantee variance reduction; new coefficients would need to be derived for the full estimator.
+As we have shown, independently minimizing the variance of each moment may inflate the variance of a ratio; this logic extends to broader classes of estimators, such as functions of ratios or more general functions of moments.